 No part of this publication may be reproduced in any manner without full acknowledgment of the source.

 This report should be cited as:

-Department of Water and Sanitation (DWS), 2022.
-Eutrophication Management Strategy for South Africa.
-Strategy into Practice.
-Project Report Number 5 (Version 2.2).
+Department of Water and Sanitation (DWS), 2023.
+Eutrophication Management Strategy into Practice.
+Project Report Number 5 (Version 3).
 Sources Directed Studies Report Number RDM/EMSSA /00/IHS/SDS/0722.
 PRETORIA.

 DOCUMENT INDEX